Alexander McNeile1

 Alexander Miller married, secondly, Jane McNeile, daughter of Alexander McNeile.1

-Alexander Miller lived at Ballycastle, County Antrim, Ireland.1
+He lived at Ballycastle, County Antrim, IrelandG.1

 Child of Alexander Miller and Jane McNeile